NomicFoundation/hardhat/docs/guides/compile-contracts.md

 The [HRE] has an `artifacts` object with helper methods.
 For example, you can get a list with the paths to all artifacts by calling `hre.artifacts.getArtifactPaths()`.

-You can also read an artifact using the name of the contract by calling `hre.artifacts.readArtifact("Bar")` and that will give us the content of the artifact for the `Bar` contract.
-This would only work if there was just one contract `Bar` in the whole project, but calling `hre.artifacts.readArtifact("Foo")`, would throw an error if there were two `Foo` contracts.
-To disambiguate this case, you would have to use the **Fully Qualified Name** of the contract: `hre.artifacts.readArtifact("contracts/Foo.sol:Foo")`.
+You can also read an artifact using the name of the contract by calling `hre.artifacts.readArtifact("Bar")` and that will yield the content of the artifact for the `Bar` contract.
+This would only work if there was just one contract named `Bar` in the whole project; it would throw an error if there were two.
+To disambiguate this case, you would have to use the **Fully Qualified Name** of the contract: `hre.artifacts.readArtifact("contracts/Bar.sol:Bar")`.

 ### Directory structure
 The `artifacts/` directory has a structure that follows the original directory structure of the contracts.
 For example, if your contracts look like this: